nmeum/readit/README.md

 The optional key-value pairs are entirely user-chosen.
 Two special types are provided for field values: References and sets.
-References are enclosed in square brackets and contain (one or more) reference to the unique identifiers of other entries.
+References are enclosed in square brackets and contain (one or more) references to the unique identifiers of other entries.
 Sets are collections of multiple values, e.g. multiple author names, sets are specified using curly brackets.